BrianJr03/myContacts/README.md

     - These values can be set in Settings. (coming soon)

 - Phone Calls / SMS
-  - After clicking on a contact card, the user can reach the contact either via direct phone call or SMS.
+  - After clicking on a contact card, the user can reach the contact either via direct `phone call` or `SMS`.
   - If there are no maching contacts after search, a user can Call or SMS the query if it's a phone number.

 - Clean Architecture